ectucker1/personalsite/src/music/looptober-2024/looptober-2024.md

 My favorite tracks are marked with a *.

+#### * Day 29

+I think this would be classified as IDM?
+It's getting there through sheer modulation making the sounds unrecognizable over time.

+{% audioPlayer "looptober-2024-29.mp3" %}

+#### * Day 23

+Solo played on the "Future Split" patch for the excellent open-source [Surge XT](https://surge-synthesizer.github.io/) synthesizer VST.

+{% audioPlayer "looptober-2024-23.mp3" %}

 #### * Day 17

 A particularly odd creation made by recording myself tapping on a metal water bottle and adding a phaser effect.